xbokmd/plastilinn/docs/xBoK/keys/Supplier_Relationships.md

-## segment Name - Partners - Supplier Relationships
+## segments - Partners - Supplier Relationships
 #rating: 30
 - Building and maintaining good relationships with suppliers can ensure the timely availability of quality materials or products.
 - **💭 Questions**